 I should make myself clear.
 Every student has the right to “learn” the culture of power.
 Teachers are correct to teach their students how to beat a system that’s designed to disenfranchise them.
 Researchers should study this process.
 The problem arises when the study of these types of tactics divert attention and resources away from other, less cynical, approaches to these discussions and struggles.
 Research abets the system it seeks to critique by playing that system’s age-old, seductive game: that of subverting resistance to uphold old structures, instead of channeling resistance to build new ones.

 Education, in this sense, is like every other field of social science.
 You can only ignore the inherent contradictions of a given problem by ignoring the larger antinomies that gave rise to them.
 This takes skill, and researchers who become good at it flaunt their chops.
 It’s smart in academia to hint that you understand the huge blind spots in your own discourse.
 When professors teach about race or poverty, they sprinkle the first two weeks of their syllabi with radical literature.
 They open their hands and show what they are holding and how exactly they pull their tricks—they describe the steps I have outlined, supra.
 Then they shrug their shoulders and for the remainder of the course ignore those issues altogether.
 By the mid-1990s, academics had managed to name and celebrate this attitude.
 It’s referred to as “tempered radicalism”.
-Every academic can be a tempered radical, even if he or she is a parapet of bourgeois sensibility.
+Every academic can be a tempered radical, even if he or she is a parapet of bourgeois sensibility. ((“Tempered radicalism”—the phrase—was coined by Debra Meyerson, who researches philanthropic institutions, and Maureen Scully, who studies labor and management joint efforts.
+See the problem?
+Needless to say, they both claim that deep inside they have a radical who is dying to get out.
+It’s worth reading their joint 1993 essay to hear how said radical hides indoors because she is scared of losing her funding or her shot at tenure.))
 This allows for a very soft but firm type of intellectual policing.
 If anyone points out the flaws in their theories, tempered radicals will acknowledge the argument—they won’t have to fight it, since they “agree”—but will make it clear that real life resources (i.e., grants, university positions, etc.) can only be used to deal with “real” problems, not theoretical ones.
 There are layers upon layers to this institutional cat-and-mouse game.
 But let’s not waste time.

 Let’s just say that you can’t get compelling literature out of a mind that is not interested in compelling itself.
 However, the problems of educational literature are not limited to untempered careerism.
 Education poses some special difficulties of its own.